vburlbl/cleantalk-spam-protect/readme.txt

 === Plugin Name ===
 Contributors: znaeff, default.asp, shagimuratov, aleontiev
-Tags: comments, spam, cleantalk, anti-spam, antispam, captcha, comment, approve, spambot, recaptcha, block spam, bot, Spam Free, spam-bot, spambot, spamfree, spammer, spammers
+Tags: comments, spam, cleantalk, anti-spam, antispam, captcha, comment, spambot, spam-bot, recaptcha, block spam, Spam Free, spamfree
 Requires at least: 3.1.2
 License: GPLv2
 Tested up to: 3.5.1
 Stable tag: trunk

-With CleanTalk you can remove a CAPTCHA and forget about spam in the blog.
+No spam in the comments.
+Smart, simple anti-spam without CAPTCHA, Q&A.

 == Description ==
+1. Stops spam-bots in the comments.
+1. Invisible for visitors of a blog.
+1. Anti-spam without CAPTCHA, Q&A.

-Plugin use several invisible tests to stop spam in comments without move to trash or manual approval queue.
-Every new comment plugin compares with article and previous comments.
+Plug-in filters spam bots in the comments of a blog without move to trash or approval in the queue.
+The plugin is not visible for visitors and administrators of a blog.
+The plug-in not uses CAPTCHA or Q&A to stop spam-bots.
+It's simple and clever anti-spam for your blog.

+Every new comment compares with article and previous comments.
 If the relevance of the comment is good enough it gets approval at the blog without manual approval.

-= All features ot the plugin =
-1. Stop spam in comments.
-1. Not using CAPTCHA.
-1. Stop comments with swear, negative words.
-1. Automatic approval not spam comments.

-This plugin is a client application for spam protection service cleantalk.org.
+This plugin is a client application for anti-spam service cleantalk.org.
 It is free to use for small and medium sized blogs.

-= Translation =

-* English (en_EN)
-* Russian (ru_RU)

 == Installation ==